raspberrypilearning/flappy-astronaut/en/step_4.md

          ['O', 'O', 'X']]
 ```

 What makes this an easy way of representing the board, is that you can easily use `x` and `y` coordinates to find out what is in each of the squares.
-For instance, if you want to find out which character is in the bottom left corner, you know that it has an `x` position of `0` and a `y` position of '2' (Don't forget that we start counting items in a list from 0).
+For instance, if you want to find out which character is in the bottom left corner, you know that it has an `x` position of `0` and a `y` position of `2` (Don't forget that we start counting items in a list from 0).

 [[[generic-python-list-index]]]

-To find out the character in that position then, you can just use `board[y][x]`.
+To find out the character in that position, you can just use `board[y][x]`.
 So in this example that would be `board[2][0]`